Command injection in 2024 unpacked

 command, which will forcibly delete all the files in a directory.

-The malicious user can do this because the application did not validate or sanitize the user's input making the application is susceptible to command injection.
+The malicious user can do this because the application did not validate or sanitize the user's input making the application susceptible to command injection.

 If you would like a more comprehensive example see the bonus content at the bottom of this page.